msande231/msande231.github.io/assignment3.markdown

 ---
 # Assignment 3

-NOTE: This page may be updated in the next few days as we evaluate feedback.

 **Due Date: Thursday November 17th at 11:59pm**

 This assignment is divided into two independent parts, as described below.